 Protecting airspace on and around airports is essential to maintaining a safe operating environment.
 The Airports Act provides for the Commonwealth to take steps under the Airports (Protection of Airspace) Regulations 1997 to regulate certain incursions in the airspace around airports.
-These incursions include breaches of the Obstacle Limitation Surfaces (OLS) and the Procedures for Air Navigation Systems Operations Surface (PANS-OPS) which would be identified for the proposed airport as part of ongoing operations planning.
+These incursions include breaches of Obstacle Limitation Surfaces (OLS) and the Procedures for Air Navigation Systems Operations Surface (PANS-OPS) which would be identified for the proposed airport as part of ongoing operations planning.

-OLS are a series of theoretical surfaces in the airspaces established under International Civil Aviation Organisation guidelines.
-The OLS defines the airspace to be protected from protrusion by natural or manmade structures which might cause a safety hazard for aircraft during the initial and final stages of flight.
+OLS a series of theoretical surfaces in the airspaces established under International Civil Aviation Organization guidelines.
+OLS define the airspace to be protected from protrusion by natural or man-made structures which might cause a safety hazard for aircraft during the initial and final stages of flight.